-Philosophy in the Media
+Philosophy in Media Initiative

 Directed by Barry Lam, Associate Director of Marc Sanders Foundation, and Associate Professor of Philosophy, Vassar College and Host and Executive Producer of Hi-Phi Nation podcast.
-Philosophy in the Media is aimed at bringing high-quality philosophy to the general public.
+Philosophy in Media is aimed at bringing high-quality philosophy to the general public.

 MSF Media Fellowship

-The Marc Sanders Foundation the Philosophy in Media initiative, funded jointly with the John T. Templeton Foundation.
+The Marc Sanders Foundation’s Philosophy in Media initiative, funded jointly with the John T. Templeton Foundation.
 The initiative aims to increase the presence of philosophy in print, audio, and video media by training philosophers to write and produce for the public and by connecting philosophers to editors and commissioners in the media industry.

 In the spring of 2022, we ran three workshops for philosophers committed to public philosophy:

 - Podcasting: led by Alix Spiegel (This American Life, Invisibilia, NPR), Alison MacAdam (NPR, All Things Considered, WNYC Studios), and Barry Lam (Hi-Phi Nation, Slate)

 - Op-Ed Writing: led by James Ryerson, New York Times